apache/drill/_docs/configure-drill/securing-drill/040-configuring-user-impersonation.md

 Joe needs to share employee contact data with his direct reports, so he creates a special view called emp_team_view to share the employee contact information with his team.
 Joe creates the view and writes it to his home directory.
 Joe and his reports belong to a group named joeteam.
 The joeteam group has read permissions on Joe’s home directory so they can query the view and create new views from it.

-rwxr-----     joe:joeteam   /user/joe/emp_team_view.drill.view
+rwxr-----     joe:joeteam   /user/joe/emp_team_view.view.drill

-The emp_team_view.drill.view file contains the following view definition:
+The emp_team_view.view.drill file contains the following view definition:

 (view definition: SELECT emp_id, emp_name, emp_phone FROM \`/user/frank/emp_mgr_view.drill\`);